knot.mcp

 Parameters:

-• name (string): Tool name
+• name (str): Tool name

 • arguments (dict): Arguments to pass to the tool

-Returns: any - The tool’s response, automatically decoded from JSON if applicable.
+Returns: any - The tool’s response, automatically decoded from JSON if applicable

 call_tool(name, arguments)